ICEPAY/REST-API-NET/README.md

-# REST-API-NET
-REST API client for .NET developers
+# ICEPAY REST API for .NET
+Integrate the ICEPAY Payment service in your project using our handy API client based on REST API (JSON).

+##Installation

+You can download the source code and either include it directly in your project, or build it and import the DLL.

 ##Payment